 He studied under renowned photographer Jules Allen at Queensborough Community College where he received his AA in Photography and would later work as a Teaching Assistant while earning his BA in English with a minor in Journalism at York College.

 In 2003 Ken bicycled across the United States and in 2006 participated in the Great Divide Race, the longest independent mountain bike race in the world.
-He's traveled through 38 states and seven countries and has his solo endorsement toward his Private Pilot Certificate.
+He holds an FAA Private Pilot Certificate and regularly flies his Piper Archer.

 After graduating in 2007 Ken moved to Milwaukee, WI to begin his professional career working as a staff photographer for a local culture magazine focused on nightlife.
 In 2008 he returned to New York City and served as a freelancer for various publications.
 In 2010 he became a contract photographer at The Wall Street Journal and in 2014 served as photo editor and chief photographer at the Times-Ledger, a weekly newspaper covering the borough of Queens.